exegesis-js/exegesis/docs/OAS3 Security.md

-While the [Security requirement object section of the Open API Spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#security-requirement-object) specifies that `only one of Security Requirement Objects in the list needs to be satisfied to authorize the request` this library follows the principal of least privilege by **failing authorisation if _any_ of the authenticators return an `invalid` result**.
+While the [Security requirement object section of the Open API Spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#security-requirement-object) specifies that `only one of Security Requirement Objects in the list needs to be satisfied to authorize the request` this library follows the principal of least privilege by **failing authorization if _any_ of the authenticators return an `invalid` result**.
 One side affect of this decision is that all authenticators will run for every request to ensure that there are no invalid results.

 #### Scenarios